leggetter/realtime-app-dev-tips/slides.md

 Your real-time framework is all about real-time data.
 * It handles incoming and outgoing data.
+* e.g. connections, subscriptions to data, data synchronisation events, over-the-wire method and function calls
+* Use case specific events e.g. user presence events (online/offline) or events for chat functionality
 * It will also likely provide access to a number of events specific to the functionality it offers
-* e.g. connections, subscriptions, method and function calls, user presence events (online/offline) and so on.

 ---